The Importance of Statistics

 What are the Goals of Learning Applied Statistics?

-Applied statistics, in shirt, is about extracting valuable insights from data, which is both a science and an art.
+Applied statistics, in short, is about extracting valuable insights from data, which is both a science and an art.
 The concepts and the data itself are objective, but decisions around how to model data and which results to focus on is a more subjective process.
 When you earn a Master of Science in Applied Statistics, you will develop practical competence in both the art and science of data analysis.

 More specifically, you can focus on these areas of study in an advanced degree in applied statistics: